| 1987 |

 | 2012 |

-Crystal structure of human Aurora B kinase domain in complex with human INCENP C-terminal Aurora-binding region reveals a dimeric arrangement confirmed by analytical ultracentrifugation; INCENP binding differs significantly from that seen in the Xenopus Aurora B:INCENP complex. |
+Crystal structure of human Aurora B kinase domain in complex with human INCENP C-terminal region and inhibitor VX-680 reveals a dimeric arrangement of the Aurora B:INCENP complex confirmed by analytical ultracentrifugation; INCENP binding mode differs significantly from the Xenopus Aurora B:INCENP complex. |

-X-ray crystallography, analytical ultracentrifugation |
+X-ray crystallography; analytical ultracentrifugation |

 Journal of medicinal chemistry |